yourpurebredpuppy logo

 Keep in mind that the inheritance of temperament is less predictable than the inheritance of physical traits such as size or shedding.
 Temperament and behavior are also shaped by raising and training.

-Books by Michele Welton
+FREE eBooks by Michele Welton

-dog icon"11 Things You Must Do Right To Keep Your Dog Healthy and Happy" is a comprehensive guide to keeping your dog mentally, physically, and emotionally happy and healthy so you can enjoy a longer lifetime of companionship.
-A healthy dog is a happy dog, so buy your copy today.
+dog icon"11 Things You Must Do Right To Keep Your Dog Healthy and Happy" is a free guide to keeping your dog mentally, physically, and emotionally happy and healthy so you can enjoy a longer lifetime of companionship.

 dog paw